Lenovo’s Charming Little Multimedia Controller Impresses At CES

 Lenovo always brings a great many new products to CES.
 Some are polished and ready to ship, others aren’t, but among the throngs of laptops and such, there are often a couple of intriguing bits of new tech that fly under the radar.
 Such was the case this year with the Lenovo Multimedia Controller.

 Essentially, it’s a tiny wireless keyboard with a pair of mouse buttons on the bottom.
-Lenovo said that it developed the peripheral as an ideal companion to the PCs on a stick that have gotten some traction in recent years, like the Intel Compute Stick (which got a refresh this year) and Lenovo’s own Ideacentre Stick 300.
+Lenovo said it developed the peripheral as an ideal companion to the PCs on sticks that have gotten some traction in recent years, like the Intel Compute Stick (which got a refresh this year) and Lenovo’s own Ideacentre Stick 300.

 You’ll note the absence of a touchpad for moving the cursor around, but that’s actually the controller’s best feature: The whole thing is a touch pad, and it’s rather responsive, as you can see in the video.
-It supports Windows gestures, such as two-finger scroll and using a three-finger move to bring up multiple windows.
+It supports Windows gestures, such as two-finger scroll and a three-finger move to bring up multiple windows.
 And although the physical mouse buttons are there for you, you can also just tap anywhere on the controller to click.

 You can even adjust the DPI, just like you can on a regular mouse.
 Lenovo reps on hand could not comment definitively on what the available DPI range actually is, but in our hands on time, we found 3-4 levels of sensitivity.